 About Web Design Museum

-He is the founder of the Web Design Museum project and a historian as its initial profession.
-At present, he works as UX designer and a freelance consultant.
-He started using the internet back in 1996 and has been fascinated by it ever since.
+He is the founder of the Web Design Museum project and a computer historian as its initial profession.
+He started using the Internet back in 1996 and has been fascinated by it ever since.

-- If you have interesting websites on your PC, dating back to the period between 1994 and 2005, we kindly ask you to send us their screenshots in full resolution to email@example.com.
+We are still looking for web design trends that dominated in the past (e.g. interactive flash websites, grunge design, pixel design, techno).
+If you have interesting websites on your PC, dating back to the period between early 1990s and mid-2000s, we kindly ask you to send us their screenshots in full resolution to firstname.lastname@example.org.